zboxfs/zbox-docs/docs/api/browser.md

 ## Class: Zbox

 `Zbox` class is the entry point of ZboxFS.

-A typical usage pattern is
+A typical usage pattern is:

 1. Initialise environment using [initEnv](#initenv)
 2. Create or open a [Repo] instance using [openRepo](#openrepo)